weeloong93/Freeberg/README.md

 5. Graphical tools to visualise comparison of the companies financial information to the users

 ##Cognitive walkthrough
-We Focus on how easy it is for new users to accomplish tasks with the system.
+We focused on how easy it is for new users to accomplish tasks with the system.
 New users should be able to access the web page of the particular stocks by
 1. click on the stocktracker page
 2. choosing their choice of stock to view